 5. Includes more operational challenges & resources

-Setting up multiple payment gateways on the website may cause far too many operational challenges.
+Setting up multiple online payment gateways on the website may cause far too many operational challenges.
 One such scenario is when the amount is debited, but the transaction isn’t processed.

 This includes back and forth, and that’s where businesses need an all-hands-on-deck mindset.
 Moreover, you will need more IT development resources to see the operations through.
-And since the gateways have complicated integration processes, there may be more failures than usual.
-Further, pushing businesses to employ more people to ensure that the gateways function well.
+Usually, the gateways have complicated integration processes and so there may be more failures than usual.
+Further, it pushes businesses to employ more people to ensure that the gateways function smoothly.

-How can multiple payment gateways be integrated into a website?
+How can multiple payment options with gateways be integrated into a website?

-Whether you’re offering your products or services via a website or without, you can set up multiple payment gateways together and at once!
-You can also integrate as many payment gateways that you require but route them selectively.
-This way, you can narrow on which payment gateway is used the most and in what region.
+Whether you’re offering your products or services via a website or without, you can set up multiple payment gateway integrations together at once and route them selectively.
+This way, you can narrow down which payment gateway is used the most and in what region.

 What are the essential features to look for while integrating multiple payment gateways?